Penhaligon's The Tragedy of Lord George Eau de Parfum

 Base Note: Ambergris, Tonka Beans, Woody Notes

-The renowned perfumery house Penhaligon's has dedicated a fragrance series to British aristocracy.
+The renowned perfume house Penhaligon's has dedicated a series of fragrances to British aristocracy.
 Noble, with their own secrets and palace intrigues, these scents fully embody the character traits, manners, and impeccable appearance of their aristocratic prototypes.
-The Portraits fragrance, The Tragedy of Lord George, tells the story of a wealthy man who seemingly embodies the finest virtues: generosity, justice, courage, and diligence.
-However, this is not truly the case, which is the tragedy of Lord George.
+The fragrance Portraits The Tragedy of Lord George tells the story of a wealthy man who seemingly embodies the finest virtues: generosity, justice, courage, and diligence.
+However, this is not the case, which is the true tragedy of Lord George.

-The concise yet multifaceted trio of notes unfolds with the intoxicating aroma of strong brandy, featuring pleasant fruity and floral nuances, beguiling undertones of vanilla, and a warm, enveloping alcoholic aftertaste.
-At the heart of the fragrance composition are warm, slightly dry woody notes, warmed by gentle sunbeams.
-The base reveals noble amber and enchanting hints of tonka beans.
+The concise yet multifaceted trio of notes unfolds with the intoxicating, robust aroma of brandy, complemented by pleasant fruity and floral nuances, beguiling vanilla undertones, and a warm, enveloping alcoholic aftertaste.
+At the heart of the perfume composition, warm, slightly dry woody notes are revealed, bathed in gentle sunlight.
+The base exudes noble amber and enchanting hints of tonka beans.

 I didn't buy it for makeup, but I want to leave a review.
 I bought it for myself, not for my husband))) The scent is bold, mature, and self-sufficient, like a woman who loves strong alcoholic beverages and sex😏 I don't know why they classified it as a men's fragrance, it's more like unisex.